 Colors don’t need any special introduction.
 Colors establish an aesthetic connection between objects and set the mood.
 Colors must be chosen based on the psychology and the mindset of the dweller.
 For example, red is an excellent choice for dining room as it encourages appetite and green for bedroom as it is the color of tranquility and health.
 Each color has three distinct characteristics namely Hue, Value and Intensity, and an interior designer must be well aware of these characteristics to perform various permutations and combinations.
 Colors are broadly classified into Primary and Secondary colors and also sub-categorized into Tertiary, Complementary, Analogous and Monochromatic colors.

-Texture mainly deals with surfaces and determines how a typical surface looks and feels.
+Texture mainly deals with surfaces and determines how a typical surface looks and feels and is one of the important elements of interior design.
 Texture adds depth and interest into a living space and defines the feel/appearance and consistency of a surface.
 Texture is broadly classified into two types – Visual Texture where the texture is only visible and Actual Texture where the texture is both seen and felt.
 Anything that has to do with textiles such as pillow cover, bed spreads or anything to do with covers like drapes, wall paint or wallpapers have a texture.
 While there must be a dominant texture to define a mood, a contrasting texture must also be included to avoid monotony.

 Patterns add interest and life to interior design and work along with colors.
 Patterns tell a story of their own and add the elements of continuity and smooth transition in a living space.
 Patterns could be of any shape and mostly comprise of attractive and repetitive designs.
 Paisley, a design pattern which takes the shape of a droplet-shaped vegetable is one of the most commonly used patterns on wall paints, pillow covers and other decorative surfaces.